-We, the Federal National Mortgage Association, or Fannie Mae, will issue the guaranteed mortgage pass-through certificates offered by this prospectus.
-The certificates have a unique transaction identifier and represent beneficial ownership interests in a distinct pool of fixed-rate residential mortgage loans that are secured by multifamily properties containing five or more units, or in a pool of participation interests in mortgage loans of that type.
+We, the Federal National Mortgage Association ("Fannie Mae"), will issue the guaranteed mortgage passthrough certificates offered by this prospectus.
+The certificates have a unique transaction identifier and represent beneficial ownership interests in a distinct pool of adjustable-rate residential mortgage loans that are secured by multifamily properties containing five or more units, or in a pool of participation interests in mortgage loans of that type.
 The mortgage loans or participation interests are held in a trust created under a trust agreement.